BruceEckel/markdown_tools/README.md

 mt = "markdown_tools.tools:main"
 ```

-And change `mt` to the command of your choice.
+Then change `mt` to the command of your choice.
 (In this case, you *will* need to re-run `pip` to change the name).